Quick Start

 Starting to serve on 127.0.0.1:8001

-Once the proxy is ready, open following URL on your browser: http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy
+Once the proxy is running, open the following URL in your browser:

-You will be presented with a login screen, as illustrated below.
-Select Token as the authentication type and paste in the authentication token acquired in the previous step.
+You will be presented with a login screen, as shown below.
+Select Token as the authentication type and paste in the authentication token acquired in the previous steps.

 ../_images/kubernetes_dashboard_login.png